-To be able to sufficiently understand the current status of earth's environment and possible future problems.
-Also, to be able to adequately state multiple scientific perceptions concerning engineering To be able to sufficiently understand
+To be able to sufficiently understand the current status of earth's environment and Cultural subjects: Acquiring general knowledge from viewpoints of Nature. possible future problems.
+Also, to be able to adequately state multiple scientific perceptions concerning engineering To be able to sufficiently understand mathematics, mechanics, kinematics, etc.